SQM2021/SQM2021.github.io/_pages/general-info/registration.md

 The payment could be made when registeration with paypal which has various method i.e. Credit Card(Mastercard, Visa etc.)

-The **registration closes on 1 June 2022**.
+The **registration closes on 20 May 2022**.
 On-site registration and payment will not be available.